MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-configure-data-import-sharepoint.md

 - ER format and model configurations for 1099 payments.

 ### Create required ER configurations
 Play the **ER Import data from a Microsoft Excel file** task guides, which are part of the **7.5.4.3 Acquire/Develop IT service/solution components (10677)** business process.
 These task guides walk you through the process of designing and using ER configurations to interactively import vendor transactions from Microsoft Excel files.
 For more information, see [Parse incoming documents in Excel format](parse-incoming-documents-excel.md).
-After you have completed the task guides, you will have the following set up.
+After you have completed the task guides, you will have the following setup.

 #### ER configurations